 - The impact for providers: In the event that Medicaid expansion is repealed, providers will see more uninsured patients (the 14 million referenced above), and experience more bad debt.

 - What can you do?
-Policy expert Paul Keckley offered advice for hospitals,
+Policy expert Paul Keckley offered advice for hospitals, “Double down on advocacy at the state level because that’s where the dirty work is going to happen.”

 The Changing Landscape